robenkleene/design-references/final-cut-pro/final-cut-pro-audio.md

 # Final Cut Pro Audio

-- `Modify > Adjust Audio Fades > Apply Fades`: Apply audio fades to the beginning and end of the audio
 - `⇧S` / `View > Audio Skimming`: Toggle audio preview

 ## Editing

 - `⌘B`: Split audio at playhead (just like editing video)

-## Adding Audio
+## Adding

 To add an audio track, just drag it directly into the timeline.
-Sometimes the audio becomes `Rejected` and it won't appear in `Events` to see it, choose `All Clips` from the dropdown menu in the upper right of the `Events Panel`.
+Sometimes the audio becomes `Rejected` and it won't appear in `Events` to see it, choose `All Clips` from the drop-down menu in the upper right of the `Events Panel`.

+## Fade In / Out

+- `Modify > Adjust Audio Fades > Apply Fades`: Apply audio fades to the beginning and end of the audio
+- To adjust the fade in / out duration, hover the audio clip and a location indicator will appear that can be dragged to adjust the timing.